From your General Practitioner to your Allied Health professional

-A podiatrist role in managing lower limb injuries is based around addressing causative factors through biomechanical analysis, footwear advice or incorporation of orthosis.
+A podiatrist’s role in managing lower limb injuries is based on addressing causative factors through biomechanical analysis, footwear advice, or incorporation of orthosis.
 Whereas a physiotherapist helps patients to restore, maximise and maintain their physical strength and function through identifying potential physical or biomechanical issues.

-Examples of how we can integrate in patient care
+Examples of how we can integrate inpatient care

 - A physiotherapist might be seeing a patient for an overuse knee injury and might want to liaise with a podiatrist regarding footwear advice or foot function contribution to help alleviate and prevent the condition from worsening.

-- A podiatrist could be treating a patient for plantar fasciitis and apart of their rehabilitation will incorporate a physiotherapist to help manage their symptoms through addressing their level of strength or range of motion deficits.
+- A podiatrist could be treating a patient for plantar fasciitis and a part of their rehabilitation will incorporate a physiotherapist to help manage their symptoms through addressing their level of strength or range of motion deficits.

 For the best chance to optimise recovery and get the most of your rehabilitation, please seek help from one of our health professionals at OPH.